INT2012 Global Justice

 The student

-- can explain central problems and debates in political theory and moral philosophy to analyse ethical dilemmas related to war, poverty and migration
+- can explain central problems and debates in political theory and moral philosophy to analyze ethical dilemmas related to three out of four following topics: war, poverty, migration and climate

 - can discuss and evaluate different solutions to these problems in a critical and analytic manner